tbttin/notes/markdowns/john-grubers-markdown.md

 # HTML

-- Separate block-level HTML elements with blank lines
+- Separate block-level HTML elements with a blank line.

 # List

-- Unordered list
+- Unordered list:

-  - Asterisks
+  + Asterisks.

-  - Pluses
+  + Pluses.

-  - Hypens
+  + Hyphens.

-- Ordered list
+- Ordered list.

-  - Numbers followed by `.`s
+  + Numbers followed by `.`s.

-  - Numbers followed by `/`s
+  + Numbers followed by `/`s.

-- Items separate by blank lines = each wraped `<p>` tags
+- Items separate by blank lines = each wrapped `<p>` tags.

-- Items may consist multi paragraphs, each subsequent paragraph must be indented by enther 4 spaces or 1 tab
+- Items may consist multi paragraphs, each subsequent paragraph must be indented by either 4 spaces or 1 tab.

-  - Hanging indent is recommended
+  + Hanging indent is recommended.

-- Blockquote's > determiners need to be indented
+- Blockquote's > determiners need to be indented.

-- Code block inside list item needs to be indented twice (8 spaces or 2 tabs)
+- Code block inside list item needs to be indented twice (8 spaces or 2 tabs).

 # Code blocks

-- Indent every line of the block by 4 spaces or 1 tab
+- Indent every line of the block by 4 spaces or 1 tab.

 # Links

-- Inline links
+- Inline links.

-  This is `[an example](http://example.com/ "Title")` inline link.
+  This is `[an example](http://example.com/ "Title")` of inline link.

-- Reference links
+- Reference links.

   + Example:

     This is `[an example] [id]` reference-style link.
     `[id]: http://example.com/  "Optional Title Here"`

   + Link definition names may consist of letters, numbers, spaces and punctuation - but they are _not_ case sensitive.

-  + Implicit link name
+  + Implicit link name.

     Visit `[Daring Fireball][]` for more information.
     `[Daring Fireball]: http://daringfireball.net/`

-- _Link titles_ can be enclosed in double quotes, single quotes or parentheses
+- _Link titles_ can be enclosed in double quotes, single quotes or parentheses.

 - The link URL may, optionaly, be surround by **angle brackets**:

   `[id]: <http://example.com/>  "Optional Title Here"`

-- "Automatic" links
+- "Automatic" links:

   ```
   <http://example.com/>